Engaged Encounter Part II: Three to Get Married?

 If you are ready to make your pledge, you may wish to begin this way:

-"Because I you, I plan to work on deepening our realtionship between now and our wedding day by…"
+"Because I love you, I plan to work on deepening our realtionship between now and our wedding day by…"

 You may also wish to focus on the following: